 In a void of darkness more expansive than his eyes could see, Clyde stood, confused.
-One moment, he was on his way to basketball practice, the next he found himself…somewhere else.
+One moment, he was on his way to basketball practice, the next, he found himself…somewhere else.
 Someone or something floated in the air, a yard from him, eyes red in the darkness.
 Eight inches tall, dressed in a suit and tie, the thing housed metallic bat-like wings on its back.
 Pointed nose, a shark-like grin, blue skin, and pointed ears, Clyde felt his soul melt.
 A slight, reddish radiation outlined its body.
-It spoke in a what seemed to be a humorous tone.
+It spoke in what seemed to be a humorous tone.

 "Hello Clyde, today is your lucky day.
 Or at least, our lucky day and boy do I have quite a bit to tell you.
 Or force onto you depending on the perspective."
 He smiled in a way that friendly neighbors greeted each other.
 That finally brought out the panic stored in the young man.
 But he couldn’t move.
 He couldn’t run.